 After a couple of seconds, you will be able to start working with Optimole.
 You'll see this notification:

-3. Start using Optimole
+🏁 Start using Optimole

-The great thing about Optimole is that it works on autopilot, if you don't want to, you don't have to go through any other settings to get Optimole to do its job - it's already working!
+The great thing about Optimole is that it works on autopilot; if you don't want to, you don't have to go through any other settings to get Optimole to do its job - it's already working!

 Even though Optimole works on autopilot, there are still several options that give you a bit more control over what's going on.
-To see these options, switch to the Settings tab:
+To see these options switch to the Settings tab.

-⚠️ Note; when making any changes, don't forget to click on the Save changes button when you're done.
+⚠️ Note: When making any changes, don't forget to click on the Save Changes button when you're done.

 This Advanced tab is where you can take even more control of how Optimole optimizes your images.
 Let's go through each sub-tab individually:

-At the bottom, there's a dial that lets you toggle through the compression levels.
+At the bottom, a dial lets you toggle through the compression levels.
 As soon as you move that dial in any direction, Optimole will show you a preview based on an image taken from your site's media library.

-Above the dial, there are two more options:
+Above the dial, there are more options: